 Mastics and gunning mix are building materials used to repair or fill industrial materials such as furnaces, tile or flooring.
-Manufacturers added asbestos to these materials to improve their binding strength and heat and chemical resistance.
+Asbestos was commonly added to these products as it is strong, durable and able to withstand high temperatures.

 Mastic is paste-like cement that is used as an adhesive, sealant and joint-filler.
 Gunning mix is a type of paste applied to metals, plastics, wood or masonry as a repair compound.
 It may also be used to smooth pitting, rough surfaces or irregularities that may occur in equipment lining.
 This mix is usually applied using a caulk gun or similar pump gun.